Prosecutor wants 1 trial for 10 charged in patient’s death

 The family of Otieno, who was Black, has said he was brutally mistreated, both at the hospital and while in law enforcement custody for several days before that.

-The family is being represented by Ben Crump, a prominent civil rights attorney who also represented the family of George Floyd and has said Otieno’s treatment has close parallels with Floyd’s killing in police custody in Minneapolis in 2020.
+The family is being represented by Ben Crump, a prominent civil rights attorney who also represented the family of George Floyd and has said Otieno’s treatment has close parallels with Floyd’s killing by Minneapolis police in 2020.
 Virginia attorney Mark Krudys, who is also representing Otieno’s family, has pushed back against defense claims that Otieno was being combative and has said he was simply struggling to breathe.

 By DENISE LAVOIE